What is the cost of logo design in South Africa

 5. Where you’re located

-Whether you’re based in Cape Town or Johannesburg, East London or Durban – the location should not impact on the amount your logo will cost you.
+Whether you’re based in Cape Town or Johannesburg, East London or Durban - your location [or your designers location] should not impact on the amount your logo will cost you.

 Pricing trends have shifted.